 We Highly Recommend Reserving Your Seat!

-Our Nature Center has limited seating and it fills up quickly, so we highly recommend reserving your family’s spot at the table.
-Online reservations will open on Feb.
-1, 2018.
+Our Nature Center has limited seating and it fills up quickly, so we highly recommend reserving your family’s spot at the table by clicking here.

 Seating Times: Saturday, March 2 and March 9, 8 a.m. to 2 p.m. (every 45 minutes)